mathieu-aubin/video-dl/README.md

--q:	Quiet mode: useful for crontab jobs.
+-q:	Quiet mode: useful for crontab jobs, automatically enables -a.

 -a:	Automatic/Andrea mode: automatically download the video in the maximum quality using Andrea's server.